Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: Two Transformations

-\begin{definition} Suppose $(\C,\oplus,e)$ is a permutative category.
-Let $\C^\tail$ denote the permutative category whose objects, morphisms, and symmetric monoidal structure are given by those of $\C$, together with an additional object $0$ that is a strict monoidal unit and an additional morphism $t\cn 0 \to e$.
+that adjoins a new monoidal unit, as follows. \begin{description} \item[Objects] Suppose $(\C,\oplus,e)$ is a permutative category.
+Let $\C^\whisk$ denote the permutative category whose objects, morphisms, and symmetric monoidal structure are given by those of $\C$, together with an additional object $0$ that is a strict monoidal unit and an additional morphism $t\cn 0 \to e$.

 Let $I = \{0 \to 1\}$ denote the permutative category formed by two idempotent objects and a single morphism from the monoidal unit to the other object.
-Then $\C^\tail$ is the permutative category obtained by adjoining $I$ to $\C$ by identifying the objects $1$ and $e$. \end{definition}
+Then $\C^\whisk$ is the permutative category obtained by adjoining $I$ to $\C$ by identifying the objects $1$ and $e$.